What you need to know about coronavirus if you have employees

 Assist employees who lose jobs because of the coronavirus

 The coronavirus has already caused layoffs in some industries.
-Declining sales and shutdowns could force more businesses to reduce staff.
+Declining sales and closures could eventually force more businesses to reduce staff again.

 Prepare for future disasters and pandemics

-The impact and scope of the current pandemic may be extraordinary, but unexpected events are nothing new.
-Events like natural disasters, armed conflicts, and diseases have all had a catastrophic impact on businesses through the years.
+The overall impact and scope of the pandemic may look extraordinary, but unexpected events are nothing new.
+Events like natural disasters, armed conflicts, and diseases have all had a catastrophic impact on businesses throughout the years.
 The important thing is to prepare and plan for future risks to minimize the effects of these events.